 According to this, Daniel Roseberry’s Schiaparelli Haute Couture Fall-Winter 2020/21 collection would not qualify.
 An entire couture collection sketched in one day on a park bench in Manhattan does not adhere to the Chambre Syndicale’s strict edict.
 But these are, in Roseberry’s own words, “extraordinary times,” and extraordinary times call for extraordinary measures.

-These throttle of the Coronavirus pandemic has not only changed the fashion industry but the world as we know it.
-Today, Roseberry opened a very different digitised Couture Fashion Week, the first in its history.
+The throttle of the Coronavirus pandemic has not only changed the fashion industry but the world as we know it.
+Today, Roseberry opened a very different digitized Couture Fashion Week, the first in its history.
 But even the oldest and purest exposition of fashion design needs to adapt and adjust to a changing world, and Daniel Roseberry knows this.

 “Life today is lived according to opposites; the pandemic has inverted everything we knew.
 Now, instead of a team to execute this collection, I just have my own imagination.
 Instead of the Place Vendôme in Paris, it’s been designed and sketched on a park bench.”
 And it is here where Schiaparelli’s couture collection concluded.
 On the page of Daniel Roseberry’s sketchpad, in the middle of Manhattan.